aws/aws-parallelcluster/tests/integration-tests/README.md

 The following options can be used to control test outputs and reports:
 * `--output-dir path/to/dir`: specifies the base dir where test outputs and logs will be saved.
 Defaults to tests_outputs.
-* `--reports {html,junitxml,json}`: allows to select what tests reports to generate.
+* `--reports {html,junitxml,json,cw}`: allows to select what tests reports to generate.
 * `--show-output`: when specified does not redirect stdout to file.
 Useful when developing the tests but not recommended when running parallel tests.